 Prototypes & Mockups

-Once the general flow and structure of the screens were laid out, and the reflow was proven to work at all sizes, I enlisted the help of a new hire to create a versatile theme that would work for each of the portals, in whatever industry they may be.
-This meant that any defining branding elements had to be easily swapped out.
-After some debate, we settled on a minimalist layout with strong typography to ensure the information hierarchy was clear to the end users, and lots of easily swapped out images that would allow our customers to add their own visual branding.
-In order to ensure this theme met our goals, we applied three different brandings that could be achieved through minor CSS changes and new images.
-After getting sign off from upper levels of management, we were ready to move forward.
+To keep things flexible for a variety of brands and use cases, I settled on a minimalist layout with strong typography to ensure the information hierarchy was clear to the end-users, and lots of easily swapped out images that would allow our customers to add their own visual branding.
+In order to ensure this met our goals, I "stress-tested" it by applying three different brandings that could be achieved through minor CSS changes and new images.
+After getting signoff from upper levels of management, we were ready to move forward.

 Implementation and Redlines

 Now that we had determined the theme for the portals, it was time to hand off to the developers to implement the designs.
 I made an inventory of all the layouts and controls on each page, so that I would only have to redline each element once.
 This way, I did not have to redline each page in the flow and instead, I could hand over my wireframes and the definitions for each component.
 As the developers worked, I kept an eye on the build to ensure they were following the design and made suggestions such as using the form-factor CSS classes built into Bootstrap to ensure proper reflow.
 If the devs came to me with an issue, such as not being able to implement a control within the timeframes, I worked with them to find an interim solution until the full design could be implemented.

 After the initial implementation of the minimal theme, a request from upper management was made to have more colorful and engaging visuals for demos.
 In order to achieve this within our original deadline, we collaborated with a vendor team to quickly create a variety of options.
 I molded these new visual styles to fit our flow and layout for each portal, and upper management signed off on the new feel.